 Recipe Ingredients

-• Parmesan Cheese: The shredded parmesan can be substituted with grated parmesan.
+- Parmesan Cheese: The grated parmesan can be substituted with shredded Parmesan but it will be a slightly different texture.

 How Do You Make Lemon Ricotta Pasta

-2. Cook the Onion and Garlic: Heat the olive oil in a large skillet over a medium-high heat.
-Cook the onion, stirring, for 4 minutes or until softened.
+Step 2.
+Cook the Onion and Garlic: Heat the olive oil in a large skillet over a medium-high heat.
+Cook the shallot, stirring, for 4 minutes or until softened.
 Add the garlic and cook, stirring, for 1 minute or until fragrant.

-3. Add the Cheese and Lemon Juice: Add the ricotta, parmesan, lemon juice and zest, baby spinach leaves and reserved pasta cooking water to the skillet.
+Step 3.
+Add the Cheese and Lemon Juice: Add the ricotta, cream, parmesan, lemon juice and zest, baby spinach leaves and reserved pasta cooking water to the skillet.

 Stir to combine, then simmer until the spinach wilts.